Urban Art Street Art in New York

 • This is the second piece of the Street Art New York tour.
 Tats Cru created this tribute to Big Pun, aka Big Punisher, or Christopher Lee Rios, a Puerto Rican rapper who died in 2000.

-This artwork is located in the Bronx and is repainted every year on Big Pun's birthday, serving as a reminder of the deep connection between this community and Big Pun.
-He was the first Latin rapper to be certified platinum as a solo artist.
+This artwork is located in the Bronx and is repainted every year on Big Pun's birthday, a reminder of the deep connection that exists between that community and Big Pun.
+He was the first Latino rapper to be certified platinum as a solo artist.

-This painting makes this area of New York the Street Art District.
+This painting makes this New York neighborhood the Street Art District.
 Address: 910 Rogers Place in the Bronx.
-Mural Project by Audubon has partnered with Gitler & Gallery of Hamilton Heights to complete several street art murals that are mostly located in Upper Manhattan.
+Audubon Mural Project has partnered with Hamilton Heights Gallery & Gitler to create several street art murals that are mostly located in Upper Manhattan.
 Their strikingly beautiful plumage is dedicated to birds that are threatened by climate change.

 If you are interested, you can download the map that shows where you can see street art in New York.